Home > Grant Seekers > Community Grant Application FAQ

 Q: Are there specific size organizations that Episcopal Impact Fund tends to fund?

-A: In the last three years, very few of Episcopal Impact Fund’s grants have gone to organizations that have budgets smaller than $300,000 or larger than $3,000,000.
+A: In the last four years, very few of Episcopal Impact Fund’s grants have gone to organizations that have budgets smaller than $300,000 or larger than $3,000,000.
 However, organizations of all sizes may apply.

 Q: Do successful applicants have a connection to an Episcopal church or institution?